cliner21/fit_Covid_LG3/README.md

 # fit_Covid_LG3
-Region fit of Johns Hopkins Covid-19 data using three lognormal functions
+Region fit of Johns Hopkins Covid-19 data using three lognormal functions.
+This code is open for public use.
+Christopher Liner
+Department of Geosciences
+University of Arkansas
+Fayetteville, AR, USA